greg0ire/highway-to-shell/index.md

 - `Ctrl-X Ctrl-E` to edit a command in your `$EDITOR` 🤯🤯

 Notes:

+A lot of tools will take the `$EDITOR` variable into account, you can define it in your shell configuration file.

 For instance, if you want to edit a file as root, but still use your favorite editor will all the plugins you have, you can use `sudo -e`, that will open a